ffcg/ffcg-labs/src/azure/list-metadata-function/README.md

 1. Use the Azure navigator in VSCode and find Forefront BR Lab/Demo and your app function under it.
 Right click the Application Settings and select Upload local settings.
 This will set settings in the portal with the same values as the one in your local file.
 1. Open logs in the function monitor, under Functions in the Function App and then click StoreFileMetadataFunction.
 Then Monitor and the Logs tab.
-1. Use curl to list metadata about all files: curl https://{your app service}.azurewebsites.net/api/ListMetadataFunction
+1. Use curl to list metadata about all files: curl https://{your function app}.azurewebsites.net/api/ListMetadataFunction
 1. Congratulation you have taken another successful step in your serverless journey!